 A huge personal goal of mine is obviously to qualify!
 Grades don’t make me a better nurse at the end of the day, but this is purely my own personal achievement.
 Coming from the girl who didn’t get anything at school and being the first in my family to get a degree.
 BCU has helped me through this by motivating me.
 Each lecturer has said something during their teaching that has encouraged me to keep going and aim higher.
 Some of them do not even realise they have done this!

 In terms of myself, I have changed massively!
 In fact, all of my colleagues from work and friends have said this too.
 I am far more confident in myself and I push myself to my limit a lot more than I ever would.
 Before BCU I just wanted to get my head down and get this degree out the way.
 However, now I have ambition in my soul, and I want to reach for the stars!
 There is so much I want to do in this life and that’s all down to the motivation of BCU staff and students.

 I absolutely LOVE the community here!
-I have been involved with a few things as part of this; International students mentoring over at the Curzon building, becoming a Student Academic Leader, joining the HARs society and scholarship, taking part in Polygon (formerly Brumwise) magazine, and becoming an official vlogger / blogger for the University.
+I have been involved with a few things as part of this; International students mentoring over at the Curzon building, becoming a Student Academic Leader, taking part in Polygon (formerly Brumwise) magazine, and becoming an official vlogger / blogger for the University.
 I don’t know how I fit it all in to be honest, but I definitely sleep very well at night!

 The biggest challenge has been revision.
 I tend to get distracted easily and have to find different ways to revise to help it sink in.
 I have always suffered with memory during exams and experience mental blocks.
 I have overcome this with the teaching at BCU, one of the lecturers Andy Powell once said, ‘use all the lobes of the brain, so when one goes blank the rest will back it up!’
 This has been a life saver!
 This theory really works for me and it’s all I have been doing since first year.
 It has helped me overcome the mental blocks and pass every exam so far.